lambdaclass/cairo-vm_in_go/README.md

 *initializeFunctionEntrypoint*

 This method will initialize the memory and initial register values to execute a cairo function given its offset within the program segment (aka entrypoint) and return the final pc.
-In our case, this function will be the main entrypoint, but later on we will be able to use this method to run starknet contract entrypoints
+In our case, this function will be the main entrypoint, but later on we will be able to use this method to run starknet contract entrypoints.
+The stack will then be loaded into the execution segment in the next method.
+For now, the stack will be empty, but later on it will contain the builtin bases (which are the arguments for the main function), and the function arguments when running a function from a starknet contract.

 ```go
 func (r *CairoRunner) initializeFunctionEntrypoint(entrypoint uint, stack *[]memory.MaybeRelocatable, return_fp memory.Relocatable) (memory.Relocatable, error) {